BastiTee/selekta/README.md

 *Tasks*

- [ ] Optimize image loading speed by somehow preloading a reduced-size image version [x] Write images to subfolders based on buckets
+ - [ ] Optimize image loading speed by somehow preloading a reduced-size image version
+ - [x] Write images to subfolders based on buckets
- [x] Allow filtering images by bucket number
+ - [x] Allow filtering images by bucket number
- [x] Allow for dynamically creating the number of buckets [x] Beautify notification bar (round edges, centered text, etc) [x] Add the bucket engine to put images into containers [x] Visualize the bucket engine
+ - [x] Allow for dynamically creating the number of buckets
+ - [x] Beautify notification bar (round edges, centered text, etc)
+ - [x] Add the bucket engine to put images into containers
+ - [x] Visualize the bucket engine

 *Bugs*

- [ ] Resizing fails on squared images
+ - [ ] Resizing fails on squared images
- [ ] Resizing breaks when repedately changing the window size [ ] Progess icon shows up delayed after key was pressed [ ] Progress icon hangs on startup sometimes
+ - [ ] Resizing breaks when repedately changing the window size
+ - [ ] Progess icon shows up delayed after key was pressed
+ - [ ] Progress icon hangs on startup sometimes
- [ ] When hammering on h-key for help, help breaks
+ - [ ] When hammering on h-key for help, help breaks
- [ ] Shift/Ctrl keys are not always reset correctly
+ - [ ] Shift/Ctrl keys are not always reset correctly

 *Packaging*

- [ ] Create a native container build for windows/mac/linux
+ - [ ] Create a native container build for windows/mac/linux
- [ ] Create or find an awesome icon
+ - [ ] Create or find an awesome icon

 *Other*

- [ ] Learn more about JavaScript's best practices and design patterns and beautify/refactor the s*t out of the code [ ] Try to appear on electron.atom.io once this project is shiny and clean
+ - [ ] Learn more about JavaScript's best practices and design patterns and beautify/refactor the s*t out of the code
+ - [ ] Try to appear on electron.atom.io once this project is shiny, clean and fast as a lightning

 ## Licence
 Code is licensed under GPLv3.